Dia de Muertos in Patzcuaro Lake, Michoacan, sometime close to midnight…

 Dia de Muertos in Patzcuaro

-At around ten in the morning, six of us – locals and gringos, a jumble of new and old friends – bundled into a pickup truck (loaned at the eleventh hour by my friend’s brother) and bounced our way through the Michoacan countryside to the lakes.
+At around ten in the morning, six of us – locals and gringos, a jumble of new and old friends – squashed ourselves into a pickup truck (loaned at the eleventh hour by my friend’s brother) and bounced our way through the Michoacan countryside to the lakes.

 That truck became our uncomfortable and joyous home for the next 21 hours.
 Squeezed into the backseat, singing along to Reggaeton, Mexican classics, even – at one point – the Coco soundtrack, winding along roads that could have been lifted from the Swiss Alps, we circuited Patzcuaro Lake, visiting village after village.
 Colourful crepe bunting fluttered between the one-storey red-and-white houses.
 Stalls exploding with handicrafts and local street foods lined every street.
 Garlands of marigolds hung on every available surface.
 A party was coming, and the air buzzed with it.